Allegheny Health Network Doctor Explains Importance Of Coronavirus Herd Immunity

 “Once we get a larger percentage of the population protected, we’d hope that the virus would no longer spread,” said Allegheny Health Network’s Dr. Mark Itskowitz.

-That’s where the term herd immunity comes into play.READ MORE: McKees Rocks Leaders And Residents Concerned About Alcosan's Plan To Dig Massive Hole In Ground To Fix Sewer Systems
+That’s where the term herd immunity comes into play.READ MORE: Allegheny County Health Department & Pitt Teaming Up To Host COVID-19 Vaccine Clinic

 “If you are fully vaccinated and you get together with other people who are vaccinated, you essentially have herd immunity in your herd.
 But that’s a really small group.
 What we are talking about is the ability to go out to a large group or event and have the confidence we are protected,” Dr. Itskowitz said.